DMP: Assessment

 There are ten weekly online quizzes, in weeks 1–5 and 7–11.
 Each is marked out of 10.
 These are timed tests, with two attempts each limited to one hour.
 Only the highest mark of the two is kept.
 Students who receive additional time in exams get the same time adjustment in the online quizzes.

-The best eight marks out of the ten weeks are combined and together contribute 20% to the final course mark.
+The best eight marks out of the ten weeks are combined and weighted to contribute 20% of the final course mark.

 Quizzes can be reached by following the “Weekly Quizzes” link on Learn.